GravityKit/GravityView/readme.txt

 == Changelog ==

+* Fixed: Select, multi-select, radio, checkbox, and post category field types should use exact match search
+* Fixed: Approval column not being added properly on the Form Entries screen for Gravity Forms 1.9.14.18+
 * Fixed: Cannot delete entry notes from Gravity Forms Entry screen
+* Fixed: Date Range search field label not working
 * Fixed: Date Range searches did not include the "End Date" day
 * Fixed: Support Port docs not working on HTTPS sites
 * Fixed: When deleting an entry, only show "Entry Deleted" message for the deleted entry's View